Visas for skilled migrants are available in a number of UK sectors. Find out if you qualify and how to apply if you land a lucrative job offer.

 Migrants who have been recognized as having exceptional talent or promise can apply for a Global Talent Visa if they have been endorsed by an officially recognized body such as the Royal Society or the Arts Council.
 This visa allows you to work, take up self-employment or become a company director in the UK.

-If you are a skilled migrant working for an overseas company who wants to transfer you to a branch in the UK, you may instead be able to apply for a Tier 2 intra-company transfer visa.
+If you are a skilled migrant working for an overseas company that wants to transfer you to a branch in the UK, you may instead be able to apply for a Senior or Specialist Worker visa.

 Self-employed workers and those looking to start a business in the UK or invest in the country can apply for either: